Resources for Authors

 Correspondence section (reports on seminars, workshops etc.)

-Before submitting with us, make sure to send your manuscript to at least two external parties for a comprehensive review.
+Before submitting your reports on seminar and workshop with us, make sure to send your manuscript to at least two external parties for a comprehensive review.
 Include the names and email addresses of these reviewers in your manuscript.
-Once this is finished:
+Once they have finished:

-- Send us an email containing a short abstract of your article along with the full version of the article as word document or rich format..
+- Send us an email with a short abstract of your article along with the full version of the article as word document or rich format.

-- Please include all tables or photos in the body of the text.
+- Please include all tables and photos in the body of the text.

 - DO NOT scan figures or tables, use the originals